Forgiveness in UI design

 This post likely owes a nod to Nielsens Ten Usability Heuristics:

-C. Jara
+• C. Jara (November 18, 2009)

-Excelente artículo, I liked it.
-Smile
+Excelente artículo, I liked it. :)

 I can't agree more.
 UI is very important to users or customers.
 Even your service is the best, you'll not be successful without good UI.